Palindromic Periodicities: Towards a periodicity lemma for palindromic periodicities

-\end{proof} \end{thm} \textbf{Example}.
+\textbf{Example}.
 The first word below is a palindromic periodicity with offset 25/2, half-period 30 and length 60.
 In the second word we have inserted a $g$-word at the centre of this palindromic periodicity whose parameters are $r=25/2$, $c=49/2$, $g=12$ and length is $48$.
 This word has period 12 in agreement with Theorem \ref{g-word has period g} and the periodicity extends to the whole of the word.
 In the last word the central palindrome has length 46 which is two letters too short to be a $g$-word.
 In this case the central palindrome has period 24.
 This periodicity does not extend to the whole word.
+This shows that in some cases Theorem \ref{3.3} is sharp.\\

 \begin{large}

 \end{large}